Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

 **Continuing abandoned projects**: If a project you rely on is no longer maintained, you can fork it and continue development yourself.

-I once needed to add a specific feature to a popular JavaScript library for a client project.
-Instead of maintaining my own patched version, I forked the repository, added my feature, and submitted a pull request.
-Not only did this solve my immediate need, but the feature was eventually merged into the main project, benefiting the entire community.

 ## 9. Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.